wjwoodley/mute/README.md

 ## Citation

 Please cite https://inspirehep.net/literature/1927720.

+The current version of MUTE can be cited with the [Zenodo DOI](https://zenodo.org/record/5791812).

 The citations for the models and propagation tools used by MUTE can be found in the [MCEq](https://github.com/afedynitch/MCEq#please-cite-our-work) and [PROPOSAL](https://github.com/tudo-astroparticlephysics/PROPOSAL#how-to-cite-proposal) documentation.